cookpete/react-player/README.md

 react-player
 ============

-A react component for playing media from YouTube, SoundCloud or Vimeo.
+A react component for playing media from YouTube, SoundCloud and Vimeo, as well as supported media files.

+The component parses a URL and loads in the appropriate markup and external SDKs to play media from [various sources](#Supported Media).
+[Props](#Props) can be passed in to control playback and react to events such as buffering or media ending.

 ### Usage